nheijmans/cdk_cowrie_honeypots/README.md

 # Cloud Development Kit deployment for Cowrie honeypots!

 This is a project build with Python and AWS CDK.
-The goal is to have SSH honeypot infrastructure deployed and destroyed within seconds and logged to to CloudWatch for persistence so a Splunk instance can ingest it (for example).
+The goal is to have SSH honeypot infrastructure deployed and destroyed within seconds and logged to to CloudWatch for persistence or a Splunk instance can ingest it (for example).

 The `cdk.json` file tells the CDK Toolkit how to execute this app.
 To manually create a virtualenv execute: